Curvature of the spine (checking). Tenderness at your fingertips or how to reboot a relationship Checking the rectus abdominis muscle

 1. Ankle mobility

-3. Elasticity of the muscles of the back of the thigh
+3. Elasticity of the hamstring muscles

 4. Mobility of the shoulder joints

-Standing with your back to the wall, place tennis ball between the wall and the right shoulder blade.
-While pressing the ball, look for painful points on the back in the area of \u200b\u200bthe right armpit.
-As soon as you find such a point, stop and, while maintaining pressure on the ball, slowly raise and lower right hand 3 times in a row.
-Perform the exercise for a minute, then move the ball to the area of \u200b\u200bthe left shoulder blade and repeat.
+With your back to the wall, place tennis ball between the wall and the right shoulder blade.
+While pressing on the ball, look for painful spots on your back in the area of your right armpit.
+Once you find such a point, stop and, while maintaining pressure on the ball, slowly lift and lower right hand 3 times in a row.
+Perform the exercise for a minute, then move the ball to the left shoulder blade and repeat.

-5. Checking the rectus abdominis
+5. Checking the rectus abdominis muscle

-Baranova M.T.
-Homework in the Russian language for grade 6: Educational and practical guide - M .: "Enlightenment", 2000. - 126 p.
+Baranova M.T Homework on the Russian language for grade 6: Educational and practical guide - M.: “Prosveshchenie”, 2000. - 126 p.

 Download(direct link) : domrabotpors2006.pdf Previous 1 ..
 9 > .. >> Next

-2) ring, chamber, catch, cow.
+2) ring, upper room, catch, cow.

 29

-131. See Etymological Dictionary.
+131. See "Etymological Dictionary".

 133. Topic: “My apartment.”